ingo/ingo.github.io/_recipes/berry_jam_fried_chicken.md

 title: Berry-Jam Fried Chicken
 ---

 The chicken is first marinated in a mixed berry jam, which caramelizes into a sticky, sweet glaze when fried.
-Almost any summer fruit jam can be substituted in the marinade.
-  Peanut oil or another high smoke point oil is best for frying, if available.
+Almost any summer fruit jam can be substituted in the marinade Peanut oil or another high smoke point oil is best for frying, if available.

 ### Ingredients